Block withholding resilience: Modified Bitcoin protocol

 \subsection{A more general difficulty adjustment formula}

 We consider a more general difficulty adjustment formula on the Bitcoin network of the form :

 where $D$ denotes the progression of a certain quantity, called \textit{difficulty function}, over a validation period of $n_0$ official blocks.
+The introduction of a difficulty function and the notation $D$ comes from \cite[p.
+116]{BET20}.
+The authors use the term ``difficulty contribution''.
 In the case of current Bitcoin protocol we simply have that $D$ grows linearly and at the end of the period $D = n_0 = 2016$.
 That is, the difficulty function for Bitcoin increases one by one with each new block on the official blockchain.

 We can consider more general difficulty functions $D$.
 With the new formula, the mining time of a cycle is now proportional to the progression of the difficulty function.
-The same argument as before shows the following result:
+The same argument as before shows the following result (see also \cite{BET20}).

 \begin{proposition} In the context of a modified Bitcoin protocol with a difficulty adjustment mechanism following relation (\ref{cible2}), the rate of return of a mining strategy is $\Gamma = \frac{\mathbb{E} [G]}{\mathbb{E} [D]}$ where $G$ is the number of blocks per cycle mined by the miner and added to the official blockchain and $D$ denotes the progression of the difficulty function over that cycle. \end{proposition}